Hanson-6/North_Polar/docs/README.md

-# North Polar 项目
+# North Polar Project

-## 项目描述
+## Project Description

-North Polar 项目旨在为北极地区的城市区域设计一种高效的覆盖算法，通过最小的地理范围覆盖建筑物密集区域，避免获取无关数据（如森林、河流）。项目利用 Google Earth Engine (GEE) 的强大地理空间分析能力和 Google Colab 的交互式开发环境实现。
+The North Polar Project aims to design an efficient coverage algorithm for urban areas in the Arctic region, minimizing geographic scope to target densely built-up zones while avoiding the collection of irrelevant data (such as forests and rivers).
+The project leverages the powerful geospatial analysis capabilities of Google Earth Engine (GEE) and the interactive development environment of Google Colab.

-## 项目背景
+## Project Background
-+ 地理范围：项目覆盖整个北极地区，包括芬兰、冰岛、俄罗斯、加拿大等国家。
-+ 挑战：直接获取高精度地理信息成本高昂，且包含大量与建筑物无关的数据。
-+ 目标：设计算法以最小的范围覆盖所有必要的城市区域（建筑物密集区）。
+- Geographic Scope: The project covers the entire Arctic region, including countries such as Finland, Iceland, Russia, and Canada.
+- Challenge: Acquiring high-resolution geospatial data directly is costly and often includes large amounts of data unrelated to buildings.
+- Objective: Develop an algorithm to cover all essential urban (building-dense) areas with minimal geographic footprint.

-## 技术要求
+## Technical Requirements
-+ 基于 Google Earth Engine (GEE) 平台进行地理数据处理。
+- Geospatial processing based on the Google Earth Engine (GEE) platform.
-+ 使用 Google Colab 进行代码开发和运行。
+- Code development and execution using Google Colab.

+## Progress
+2025-08-05: First Draft Version completed 🎉.
+Both Windows and Mac system can run this system.
+Feel free to downlaod.
+Please run `north_polar/main.ipynb`